svailla4/trade_microservice/README.md

 ```
 * Run NPM install or yarn install on your machine
 * type knex migrate:latest // this will create the sqlite dev tables
-* type knex seed:run // this will fill the tables with test data
-* Run Redis locally on port 6379 (default)
-* type node ./index.js to run the server
+* type yarn start or npm start to run the server
 ```

 an example of getting some data out of the system or using it.